Debraheem/Massive_star_binaries/Lab2.md

 Stable Mass transfer: When mass transfer proceeds in a controlled manner, without leading to dramatic changes in the system.
 The donor star loses mass at a rate that allows the binary system to remain bound and evolve over time.
 Typically, this results in a smooth and gradual transfer of mass.

 Unstable Mass Transfer: This occurs when the mass transfer process leads to rapid and uncontrollable changes in the system.
 The donor star loses mass at a rate that destabilizes the system, typically considered to lead to a common envelope phase, where the envelope of the donor star engulfs both stars, or even to the merger of the two stars.
 This usually results in dramatic, often short-lived, evolutionary changes in the binary system.

+Mass transfer rates can reach values as high as a solar mass per year.
+"Due to the limitations within MESA, as a code which models the donor star as a 1-dimensional object.
+For extreme mass ratios, the shrinkage of the orbit as mass transfer proceeds becomes extreme enough that the star cannot adjust itself through mass loss to avoid extreme overflow.
+In such a case the donor would very likely engulf its companion, initiating a process of common-envelope evolution which is fundamentally 3-dimensional.
+MESA being a 1-dimensional code cannot deal with such a situation, but rather tries to keep modeling this evolutionary phase as a stable mass transfer event with an ever increasing mass transfer rate, which eventually leads to numerical problems." ~ Pablo Marchant

+Rather than attempting to approximate a common-envelope phase with MESA, we will simply construct a physical criteria to identify when an unstable mass transfer phase could start, and terminate the evolution at that stage.
+For this purpose we will consider the thermal and dynamical timescales of the the donor star.

+Although there are ways to approximate a common-envelope phase with MESA, here we wish to simply construct a physical criterion to identify when an unstable mass transfer phase could start, and terminate the evolution at that stage.
+For this purpose, we will consider the thermal and dynamical timescales of the star:

+$$\tau_{\text{thermal}} = \frac{GM^2}{RL}, \quad \tau_{\text{dynamical}} = \frac{1}{G \langle \rho \rangle} $$

+From these, one can define characteristic mass transfer rates:

+$$
+\dot{M}_{\text{thermal}} = \frac{M}{\tau_{\text{thermal}}}
+$$

+$$ \quad \dot{M}_{\text{dynamical}} = \frac{M}{\tau_{\text{dynamical}}}
+$$

+As a criterion to test for unstable mass transfer, we will check at the end of each timestep if the mass transfer rate \(\dot{M}_{\text{transfer}}\) exceeds significantly the thermal rate.
+This is indicative of the donor approaching a near-adiabatic behavior, leading to runaway overflow.
+In particular, we will require that

+$$
+\dot{M}_{\text{transfer}} > 100 \dot{M}_{\text{thermal}}
+$$

+to terminate the simulation.